justdepie/justdepie/README.md

 Let me share some facts about myself.
 I am:

-- 👶 24 years old.
+- 👶 24 years old and I live in Greece.
 - 👩‍💻 a Junior Data Scientist
 - 💗 passionate about Machine Learning and Arts.
-- 👄 a language & history enthusiast.
+- 👄 a Language & History enthusiast.
 - 🔍 just a curious person seeking new knowledge

 <!---